Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Cosmological dynamics

 Let us begin with the homogeneous, isotropic, and spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric

 where $a(t)$ is the scale factor.
 The bulk term takes the form

 and the cosmological field equations can be written as

 where $\dot{f}_{,\ourG} = \dd(f_{,\ourG})/\dd t$ implicitly includes derivatives of $n$, $s$, $\phi$ and $H$.
-Note the equivalence in form with the popular $f(T)$ or $f(Q)$ teleparallel gravity models at the background level\footnote{For instance, our field equations can be obtained in $f(T)$ gravity by considering the non-minimally coupled action $f(T,\phi)$ \cite{Xu:2012jf,Hohmann:2018rwf,Gonzalez-Espinoza:2020jss,Duchaniya:2022fmc}.
-However, our function $f$ now contains an additional coupling to the matter variables $n$ and $s$, which hasn't been studied before.}, with the torsion scalar $T$ or nonmetricity scalar $Q$ equal to our bulk term~(\ref{Gbulk}).
-When the non-minimal couplings contained in $f$ are switched off, the full cosmological equations~(\ref{cos1})--(\ref{cos2}) are identical to those studied in both $f(T)$ and $f(Q)$ gravity, see~\cite{Boehmer:2021aji,Jensko:2024bee} for further discussion.
+Note the equivalence in form with the popular $f(T)$ or $f(Q)$ teleparallel gravity models at the background level\footnote{For instance, our field equations take the same form as non-minimally coupled $f(T,\phi)$ models \cite{Xu:2012jf,Hohmann:2018rwf,Gonzalez-Espinoza:2020jss,Duchaniya:2022fmc}.
+However, our function $f$ contains additional couplings to the matter variables $n$ and $s$, which has not been studied before.}, with the torsion scalar $T$ or nonmetricity scalar $Q$ equal to our bulk term~(\ref{Gbulk}).
+When the non-minimal couplings contained in $f$ are switched off, the full cosmological equations~(\ref{cos1})--(\ref{cos2}) are identical to those studied in both $f(T)$ and $f(Q)$ gravity, e.g.,~\cite{Ghosh:2023amt,Ghosh:2024ueq,Bahamonde:2019shr,Kadam:2022lgq}.
+For further discussion on the equivalence between these types of geometric theories and our diffeomorphism breaking models, we refer to~\cite{Boehmer:2021aji,BeltranJimenez:2022azb,Jensko:2024bee,Jensko:2023lmn}.

 The modified Klein-Gordon equation is simply

 Lastly, the conservation of particle number flux and entropy per particle~(\ref{nscons}) take their usual form~\cite{Boehmer:2015kta}

 from which we obtain $n \propto a^{-3}$ and $s=s_0 = \textrm{constant}$.
 We therefore ignore entropy, which contributes only a constant term and can be absorbed by our function $f$.
 From the cosmological equations~(\ref{cos1})--(\ref{nscons2}), a non-trivial calculation reveals that the continuity equation holds and the Brown matter fluid is conserved on FLRW backgrounds